Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-Open.md

 Open a [PortAudio](PortAudio) audio device and initialize it.
 Returns a 'pahandle' device
 handle for the device.

+On most operating systems you can open each physical sound device only once per
+running session.
+If you feel the need to call 'Open' multiple times on the same
+audio device, read the section about slave devices and the help 'PsychPortAudio
+[OpenSlave](OpenSlave)?' instead for a suitable solution.
-All parameters are optional and have reasonable defaults.
+All parameters are optional and have reasonable defaults. 'deviceid' Index to
-'deviceid' Index to select amongst multiple logical audio devices supported by
+select amongst multiple logical audio devices supported by [PortAudio](PortAudio).
+Defaults
-[PortAudio](PortAudio).
-Defaults to whatever the systems default sound device is.
-Different
+to whatever the systems default sound device is.
+Different device id's may
-device id's may select the same physical device, but controlled by a different
+select the same physical device, but controlled by a different low-level sound
-low-level sound system.
-E.g., Windows has about five different sound subsystems.
+system.
+E.g., Windows has about five different sound subsystems. 'mode' Mode of
-'mode' Mode of operation.
+operation.
 Defaults to 1 == sound playback only.
-Can be set to 2
+Can be set to 2 == audio
-== audio capture, or 3 for simultaneous capture and playback of sound.
-Note
+capture, or 3 for simultaneous capture and playback of sound.
+Note however that
-however that mode 3 (full duplex) does not work reliably on all sound hardware.
+mode 3 (full duplex) does not work reliably on all sound hardware.
+On some
-On some hardware this mode may crash Matlab!
-There is also a special monitoring
+hardware this mode may crash hard!
+There is also a special monitoring mode == 7,
-mode == 7, which only works for full duplex devices when using the same number
+which only works for full duplex devices when using the same number of input-
-of input- and outputchannels.
-This mode allows direct feedback of captured
+and outputchannels.
+This mode allows direct feedback of captured sounds back to
-sounds back to the speakers with minimal latency and without involvement of your
+the speakers with minimal latency and without involvement of your script at all,
-script at all, however no sound can be captured during this time and your code
+however no sound can be captured during this time and your code mostly doesn't
-mostly doesn't have any control over timing etc.
+have any control over timing etc.
 You can also define a audio device as a master device by adding the value 8 to
 mode.
 Master devices themselves are not directly used to playback or capture
 sound.
 Instead one can create (multiple) slave devices that are attached to a